Trail Mix Cookies for Hiking or Snacking

 Instructions

 - Add the buckwheat flour, oat flour, coconut sugar, arrowroot, cinnamon, baking soda, and salt to a large bowl.
-Whisk to remove any lumps, then stir in the seeds, dried cranberries, chocolate, and chia.
+Whisk to remove any lumps.120 grams (1 cup) buckwheat flour, 110 grams (1 cup) oat flour, 80 grams (½ cup) coconut sugar, 1 tablespoon arrowroot flour, 1 teaspoon cinnamon, ½ teaspoon baking soda, ½ teaspoon sea salt

-- In another bowl, whisk together the nut butter, coconut oil, milk, and maple syrup.
+- In another bowl, whisk together the nut butter, coconut oil, milk, and maple syrup.75 grams (¼ cup) nut or seed butter, 60 grams (¼ cup) coconut oil, melted, 80 ml (⅓ cup) non-dairy milk, 2 tablespoons maple syrup

 - Add the nut butter mixture to the large bowl and mix until fully incorporated and no streaks of flour remain.
 Don’t worry about over mixing.
 Let the dough rest while you preheat the oven.